davwheat-bhasvic/alevel-summer-work/README.md

 }
 ```

 Add to your program so it uses a new variable to catch the return value from `scanf`.
 Make sure it displays the value of error, like my program above.
-Add another couple of lines of code to then read in two numbers, again using your `error` variable, and display the value of error.
+Add another couple of lines of code to then read in two numbers, again using your `error` variable, and display the value of `error`.
 Now try it with three values.

 What is the value of error when an invalid character is typed in?